Lane Kenworthy, The Good Society

 - New York City and Boston each spend about $10,000 per child on their well-regarded public prekindergarten programs.
 David Kirp, “How New York Made Pre-K a Success,” New York Times, 2016. ↩

 - Lane Kenworthy, “Early Education,” The Good Society. ↩

 - Arlie Russell Hochschild, The Time Bind, Metropolitan Books, 1997. ↩

 - Adewale Maye, “No Vacation Nation, Revised,” Center for Economic Policy and Research, 2019; Wikipedia, “List of Minimum Annual Leave by Country.” ↩

 - Robert W. Van Giezen, “Paid Leave in Private Industry Over the Past 20 Years,” Bureau of Labor Statistics, 2013; Society for Human Resource Management, “2017 Holiday Schedules.” ↩

 - Brian McKenzie and Melanie Rapino, “Commuting in the United States: 2009,” Census Bureau, 2011. ↩

-- Francoise Carre and Chris Tilly, Where Bad Jobs Are Better: Retail Jobs Across Countries and Companies, Russell Sage Foundation, 2017. ↩
+- Francoise Carre and Chris Tilly, Where Bad Jobs Are Better: Retail Jobs Across Countries and Companies, Russell Sage Foundation, 2017, ch.
+5. ↩

 - Jennifer Glass, Matthew A. Andersson, and Robin W. Simon, “Parenthood and Happiness: Effects of Work-Family Reconciliation Policies in 22 OECD Countries,” American Journal of Sociology, 2016. ↩